-EU’s Juncker wants to move from winter/summer time change
+EU official wants to do away from winter-summer time change

 BRUSSELS (AP) — It could be summer time all year long for countries in the European Union.

-European Union Commission President Jean-Claude Juncker is backing calls to ditch the twice yearly changes to the time following a citizens’ consultation.
+The European Commission decided Friday it will push the EU parliament and member states to ditch the system of twice-yearly changes to the time following a citizens’ consultation.

-Juncker told the German ZDF network on Friday that “the people want that, and we will make it happen.”
+European Commission President Jean-Claude Juncker told the German ZDF network on Friday that “the people want that, and we will make it happen.”

-Media reports over the past days indicated that an EU-wide poll had shown that EU citizens were in favor of abandoning the cumbersome changeovers in spring and fall.
+EU Transport Commissioner Violeta Bulc said that 84 percent of the 4.6 million people who took part in the consultation “do not want the clocks to change anymore.”
+Participation among member states varied widely with 3.79 percent of Germans taking part compared to 0.02 percent in Britain.

 Most Read Nation & World Stories